tmetsch/graph_stitcher/README.md

 This graph stitcher is mostly developed to test & play around.
 Also to check if [evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm) can be developed to determine the best resulting graph.
+More details on the algorithms in place can be found in the [/docs](/docs/) directory.

 ## Running it